timokoessler/easy-waf/src/modules/README.md

 An attempt to manipulate an SQL query, similar to NoSQL injections.
 Detection leads to blocking of the request.
 [OSWAP: SQL Injection](https://owasp.org/www-community/attacks/SQL_Injection)

+## XML Injection

+A vulnerability that allows an attacker to inject malicious code into XML files.
+This module tries to prevent very basic and common xml attacks.